Directed by: Zack Snyder || Produced by: Christopher Nolan, Charles Roven, Emma Thomas, Deborah Snyder

 In the end, the team of Snyder, Nolan, and Goyer came to grips with how to make Superman succeed in a modern-day environment that echoed The Dark Knight, but the end product is far from flawless.
 Man of Steel (MoS) is at its best when its story remains a personal, intimate one.
 While the special FX are cool, the whole experience sinks or swims on the character of Clark Kent/Kal-El/Superman (Henry Cavill).
 It doesn’t compare well to Nolan’s origin-story in Batman Begins (2005), which felt incredibly personal from it’s protagonist’s humble beginnings to triumphant superhero creation.
 That’s not to say that MoS doesn’t also feel emotional, it just doesn’t match the raw feelings of Bruce Wayne’s transformation into Batman.

 Where it does match Batman Begins is in its overall structure.
 Like the Batman-reboot, MoS starts with its protagonist as a young adult, following his slow transformation into the hero we know he will become, with a heavy emphasis on out-of-order flashbacks to establish the character’s childhood backstory, motivations, and family history.
 This framework functions alright, but it isn’t as fluid as Nolan’s implementation.
 Clark Kent is likable enough, but he’s not the outwardly relatable, tortured soul that was Christian Bale’s Bruce Wayne.
-Cavill feels too reserved and soft-spoken to convey much of a colorful personality.
+Cavill feels too reserved and soft-spoken to convey much of a colorful personality, and both he and various supporting castmembers struggle with David S. Goyer’s hokey, inconsistent dialogue.

 As for the action, it’s quite good.
 Snyder’s trademark visuals come through in a big way, both in the action set-pieces and in the scenes where Superman learns to master his flying abilities.
 The opening battles on Krypton and Superman’s duel with Faora-El (a stoic yet memorable Antje Traue) in Smallville are both standout sequences, and take advantage of the Kryptonites’ bizarre powers against an Earth-friendly physics universe.
 The battles consist of a unique mix of grounded close-quarters-combat with almost Dragonball Z-esque anime-violence.
 It’s safe to say that I haven’t seen anything like it in a movie before, and for the most part, this superhero violence works very well.